 The Rural Investment to Protect our Environment (RIPE) Roadmap is a federal policy framework and stakeholder engagement process that merges rural interests in economic development with urban interests in environmental policy, thereby enabling a rural-urban and bipartisan coalition that is able to advance federal policy that can withstand political transitions.
 Specifically, the RIPE Roadmap achieves the following goals, simultaneously:

-- Fairly compensate farmers with a reliable revenue stream that rural communities can rely upon in an era of declining rural economies, volatile commodity prices & disrupted access to international markets.
-Farmers can earn $10-$54/acre for qualifying measures.
+- Fairly compensate farmers and fishermen with a reliable revenue stream that communities can rely upon in an era of declining rural economies, volatile commodity prices & disrupted access to international markets.
+Farmers can earn in the range of $10-$100/acre for their voluntary stewardship efforts, with practices such as these potential qualifying measures.

 - Close the digital divide in rural America.
 Provide modern internet access to rural communities within 1-4 years.

 - Invest in economic development programs for urban, rural and coastal communities.
 The RIPE Roadmap can invest tens of millions annually in urban, rural, coastal, and environmental justice communities.

 - Invest in voluntary sustainable agriculture to improve drinking water quality, water conservation, & sustainable agriculture.
 All residents will benefit from cleaner and more abundant water and healthier seafood.